Get emergency advice now

 - Unexpected visits from or contacts with the police, NHS Business Services Authority or the media.

 Whilst we are committed to providing emergency advice out of hours, members are asked to discuss routine non-urgent administrative issues during office hours.
 It is also in the best interests of members to make calls for assistance or to follow up an emergency call when the office is open and the supporting databases are available between 8.30am and 5.30pm.
-The advisers answering calls will then be able to review the log of previous calls to understand the context of the ongoing issue and provide consistent advice.
+The adviser answering the call will then be able to review the log of previous calls to understand the context of the ongoing issue and provide consistent advice.